 Every Scandinavian will tell you, “if you are coming for a visit you must include a ferry trip in part of your itinerary.”
-The region has an incredibly well connected network of cruise ships which transport gleeful blond and blue eyed Scandinavians from one neighbor to the next.
+The region has an incredibly well connected network of cruise ships which transport gleeful blond and blue eyed Scandinavians from one neighbour to the next.
 My Swedish friend described the experience, “you get on the boat, eat dinner, watch the sun set, spend all night dancing at the night club, arrive in the morning for a quick day tour of Helsinki, Tallinn, Riga…whatever, and then get back on the boat, buy a ton of duty free booze and cigarettes and dance all the way back home.”
 This routine is a popular one especially in the summer when northern Europe experiences Midsummers, almost 24 hours of sun.
 I needed to get from Tallinn Estonia to my final destination Stockholm Sweden so was very pleased when Silja Line coordinated my adventure across the Baltic Sea.
 They got me really excited when they sent me this amazing clip showcasing the on board experience:

 I arrived at the Tallinn Ferry Terminal just after 3pm.
 Once on board I met the concierge at the information desk who took me to my suite and gave me a tour of the ship, Victoria I. The boat features 12 decks, 740 cabins and can hold 2500 passengers on each departure.